canarybuilds/zulip/templates/zerver/help/finding-a-topic-to-read.md

 # Finding a topic to read

-Like your email inbox, Zulip works best if you read it topic-by-topic.
+Like your email inbox, Feniks Chat works best if you read it topic-by-topic.

 ## From Recent topics